ddev/ddev.com/src/content/blog/customizing-ddev-local-images-with-a-custom-dockerfile.md

 ### `webimage_extra_packages` in `config.yaml`

-The simplest thing to do is just add new Debian packages.
+The simplest thing to do is add new Debian packages.
 For example, add to the `.ddev/config.yaml`: `webimage_extra_packages: [redis-tools, php8.1-yaml]`, and the “redis-tools” and “php8.1-yaml” packages will be installed in the web container.
-This little addition to the container happens just once, and doesn’t slow down your `ddev start` after that.
+This little addition to the container happens once, and doesn’t slow down your `ddev start` after that.

 ### Simple npm install with custom Dockerfile

-Sometimes, though, people need to do things that are not just Debian apt package management changes.
+Sometimes, though, people need to do things that are more specific than changing Debian apt packages.
 For example, you might want to override a configuration file with a replacement, or you might want to use npm to install something that is not managed with Debian’s package system.

 This kind of change can be done by creating a `.ddev/web-build/Dockerfile` (start by copying `.ddev/web-build/Dockerfile.example`).